 Watch for flooding

-During long periods of heavy rain, you may see patches of your garden that are just not draining properly.
-As the weather has been changeable the land may of become compact – insert a fork to the area to remove compaction.
+During long periods of heavy rain, you may see patches of your garden that is just not draining properly.
+As the weather has been changeable the land may have become compact – insert a fork to the area to remove compaction.

 If plants are allowed to stand in water for any length of time there is a chance this could lead to rot.
 Try and find ways to drain pockets of water away – you can use a bucket for larger areas or just an empty water bottle.
 If your garden is completely submerged – consider (when it has eventually drained away) installing a drainage solution like a rock bed which will enhance your landscape and protect natural waterways.

 Heavy rains and thunderstorms can cause plant damage.
 If only a few leaves have been damaged remove them and stake plants that have bent over from the force of the rain.

 Sadly, those plants where the stem has snapped it is likely that this flower stem will be lost.

 Remember to check the base of the plants to see if soil erosion has exposed roots.
 Add fresh soil or compost as exposed roots can dry out which will seriously harm or kill your plant.